Living Room Update

 Updating the Furniture

 While our existing furniture did fit the space very well, we needed some extra seating in the living room.
 So soon after moving in, we went shopping for a new sectional.
 This, along with a matching recliner, gave us the extra seating we were looking for and created a more defined seating area.
 It was time to say goodbye to our original Goodwill couch, and it was moved to the curb (it was really funny to see it leave on the cart behind the riding mower).
-Simon helped me move our old couches downstairs and they became the new seating in the kid’s hang out / gaming space.
+Simon helped me move our old leather couches downstairs and they became the new seating in the kid’s hang-out / gaming space.

 Rome Living Room After